WLQR (AM): History

 In the late 1960s, WOHO was the home to a nightly talk show called "Rap".
 It aired 7p.m.-5a.m.
 Monday through Friday.
 The show continued into the early 1980s.
-Over the years the hosts included Andy Douglas (former Toledo City Councilman), Harold Salverda, Bob Nixon, Larry Dessner, Karen Sue Martinsen, Saint Giffo and Carty Finkbeiner who was elected three times as Toledo mayor.
+Over the years the hosts included Andy Douglas (former Toledo City Councilman), Harold Salverda, Ken R. Deutch, Bob Nixon, Larry Dessner, Karen Sue Martinsen, Saint Giffo and Carty Finkbeiner who was elected three times as Toledo mayor.

-The Pickle Road studios were shared with sister station WXEZ/105.5 FM, ("Z-105" during the 1970s and 1980s, and later WWWM-FM Star 105-5).
+The Pickle Road studios were shared with sister station WXEZ/105.5 FM, ("Z-105" during the 1970s and 1980s, and later WWWM-FM Star 105–5).
 In the 1980s, the station was the home of Toledo Goaldiggers (IHL) hockey broadcasts.

 WOHO evolved from Top 40 into an adult contemporary station by 1983, and remained so through the rest of the 1980s.
 The station changed its call sign to WWWM in 1990; it was briefly a country music station, before switching to urban adult contemporary music as an affiliate of Satellite Music Network's The Touch (radio network) (now part of Cumulus Media).
 The station switched to sports radio as WLQR in November 1995.

 From 1971 to 1995, WLQR was also the call sign of an Easy Listening (later Adult Contemporary music) station on 101.5 MHz FM in Toledo (now WRVF 101.5, "The River").
 The station was the flagship station for Toledo Mud Hens minor league baseball team from 2003 to 2007, but the team announced in October 2007 that it would move to Clear Channel-owned WCWA.

 On June 22, 2009, the modern rock format of "106.5 The Zone" WRWK, suffering from declining ratings, was dropped in favor of a full-time simulcast of the then-WLQR and the new call sign of WLQR-FM.
 "The Zone" programming moved to the HD-2 side channel of sister station WXKR and later also to a low-powered translator station of WXKR-HD2, broadcasting on 100.7 MHz FM.
 However, WXKR-HD2 and its translator later switched to a contemporary hit radio format as "The Vibe"; "Zone" programming is available only on WXKR-HD3.

 On August 9, 2012, it was announced that AM 1470 would drop its sports format (which would still be carried on WLQR-FM) to become a talk station, featuring such nationally syndicated personalities from Cumulus Media subsidiary Westwood One: Don Imus, Jonathan Brandmeier, Chris Plante, Dave Ramsey, Michael Savage, Mark Levin, John Batchelor and Red Eye Radio.
 It was the Toledo affiliate for the Detroit Lions, Detroit Pistons, Detroit Red Wings, Detroit Tigers and the Ohio State Sports Network.
 The station also broadcast high-school football games.